uschtrin-fisi/uschtrin_fisi/README.md

 As for that, database systems almost are mandatory I currently am getting familiar with managing databases sucessfully.

+My most recent focus specifically will be on the analysis of threats as well as the implication of application leaks.

-In addition, I currently am working on a Minecraft multiplayer Roleplay server, in which the building of a castle out of the HP environment (Hogwarts) will be happening.
+In addition, I currently am working on a Minecraft multiplayer Roleplay server, in which the building of a castle out of the HP environment will be happening.
-Specifically, the RP-server and the game itself are running in a Java-Environment.
+Specifically, the Roleplay-server and the game itself are running in an almost Java-only-Environment.
-To let the Roleplay happen successfully, we´ll be using a Discord server which is set up for the purpose of sucessful interaction.
+To let the Roleplay happen successfully, we´ll be using a Discord server which is set up for a sucessful interaction.